 Program Process and Goals

 Our program offers an adult education process that is both a personal and professional development.
-The path to a successful Waldorf early childhood teacher is one of that requires inner work, the development of the senses and observation skills, the capacity to reflect and process experiences, as well as a comprehensive set practical classroom skills.
+The path to a successful Waldorf early childhood teacher is one that requires inner work, the development of the senses and observation skills, the capacity to reflect and process experiences, as well as a comprehensive set of practical classroom skills.

-Courses are structures to provide students with a gradually deepening and transformative experience.
+Courses are structured to provide students with a gradually deepening and transformative experience.
 The program moves from introductory courses through deepening experiences and questioning so that students can navigate their way and maintain their own discernment as they go into deeper aspects of the Waldorf approach.